workshopper/i18n-it-all/exercises/03_rocket_science/problem.en.md

 The majority of the world officially uses the "Metric System" _(meter, liter, ...)_ , aka.
 SI-units.
 A few countries use the "Imperial System" _(feet, pound,...)_.
-There are other systems, which makes this system not easier.
+There are other systems, which makes our work not easier.
 For good localization it is important to think about what the differences in usage are: